gradle/gradle/design-docs/managed-component-model.md

 ## Story: Validate model types more eagerly

-- Validate the type of all top level elements, regardless of whether they are used or not.
+- Validate the type of all top level elements, regardless of whether they are used or not in the current build.
+- Do this at the same time as `ModelRegistry.bindAllReferences()` is used.
 - Do not validate projects that are not used in the build current build.
-- Do this at the same time as `ModelRegistry.bindAllReferences()` is used.
 - Validate elements added via DSL and rules.
 - Validate the following top level element types (check for existing test coverage, some of this may already exist):
     - ModelMap<T> and ModelSet<T> where T is not constructable.